 The thing is that Fagor makes some of the best selling pressure cookers around.
-On Amazon they have a very large pool of reviews from past customers and the vast majority of positive.
+On Amazon they have a very large pool of info from past customers and the vast majority of positive.

 This is why I felt it necessary to take the time to review all of the Fagor pressure cookers myself.
 I wanted to know why you might want to buy one over another...
 I wanted to know which one's you might want to use for various types of cooking.